 Physicians should ask women about symptoms of depression before and after delivery and be alert to recognizing symptoms of depression, which may resemble the normal effects of new motherhood (eg, fatigue, difficulty concentrating).
 They should also advise women to contact them if depressive symptoms continue for > 2 wk or interfere with daily activities or if women have suicidal or homicidal thoughts.
-In such cases, postpartum depression (see Postpartum Care and Associated Disorders: Postpartum Depression) or another mental disorder may be present.
+In such cases, postpartum depression (see Postpartum Depression) or another mental disorder may be present.
 A preexisting mental disorder, including prior postpartum depression, is likely to recur or worsen during the puerperium, so affected women should be monitored closely.

 Management at Home